mosra/magnum/README.md

 Building documentation
 ----------------------

-The documentation is written in **Doxygen** (version 1.8 with Markdown support is used, but older versions should do good job too) and additionally uses **Graphviz** for class diagrams and **TeX** for math formulas.
+The documentation is written in **Doxygen** and additionally uses **TeX** for math formulas.
 The documentation can be build by running:

     doxygen